geaaru/luet/README.md

 It is written entirely in Golang and where used as package manager, it can run in from scratch environment, with zero dependencies.

 [![asciicast](https://asciinema.org/a/388348.svg)](https://asciinema.org/a/388348)

+## Major differences between upstream release

+* `subsets` feature: Permit to define subsets to choice what files extract from original package.
+  This means that we could avoid splitting of a package, for example for Portage metadata, Include files, etc. and customize the subsets defined in the original package definition with custom options that could be configured from an user at runtime.

+* `solverv2` implementation: i begin the rewriting of all solver code and for now i only rewrite some internal code to speedup solver logic.
+It's yet too slow for a stable condition but i hope to rewrite completed all this part.

+* `annotations`: the annotations are managed as interface{} struct without define only strings

+* `luet q files`: following the command `equo q files` from Sabayon entropy tool, this command supply the list of the files of a package and in the near future the mapping of the files with the subsets configured.

+* `dockerv2` backend: i begin to rewrite the docker backend and using the [tar-formers](https://github.com/geaaru/tar-formers/) to manage the tar streams.

 ## In a glance